Darth-Apple/User-Field-Display/readme.txt

 Configuration:
    - To get your group ID, go to your ACP and edit a specific usergroup.
 Look for the "gid=somenumber" parameter in the URL.
 This is your group ID.

+   - This plugin will fetch all users in this group, including the display group and additional groups.

    - To get your field ID, edit a specific profile field in your ACP.
 Look for "fid=somenumber" in the URL.

    - You can replace "Field Data" with the "Field Name" setting in ACP -> Configuration -> Profile Field Display.